tweag/nickel/notes/overriding.md

 Concretely, each field of a record may either be a thunk as usual, in the case of non recursive expressions like `a`, or a thunk together with the original expression in the recursive case.
 All record operations excepted merge operate on the thunk.
-A merge operation, on the other hand, restore the original expression again.
+A merge operation, on the other hand, restores the original expression again.

 There's more potential optimizations, but this first step should be a reasonable